llux02/llux02.github.io/about.md

 ### Extra info

-In his free time Lukas enjoys playing the piano, spending time with his dogs, and sepdning time with his friends.
+In his free time Lukas enjoys playing the piano, spending time with his dogs, and spending time with his friends.

 ### Contact me